 How this Everest Base Camp trek itinerary is structured

-Two acclimatisation days — at Namche on Day 3 and Dingboche on Day 6 — are the foundation of this Everest Base Camp trek itinerary.
-Neither is ever compressed or skipped regardless of group request or schedule pressure.
-Furthermore, the total altitude gain from Lukla to Kala Patthar is 2,685m spread across 9 trekking days.
-This is one of the most gradual altitude profiles of any major Himalayan trek.
-Consequently, trekkers who follow this schedule and respect the acclimatisation days have the highest success rates and the lowest AMS incidence of any EBC itinerary structure.
+Two acclimatisation days — Namche on Day 3 and Dingboche on Day 6 — are the foundation of this itinerary.
+Neither is ever compressed or skipped, regardless of group request or schedule pressure.
+The total altitude gain from Lukla to Kala Patthar is 2,685m spread across nine trekking days, one of the most gradual altitude profiles of any major Himalayan trek.
+Trekkers who follow this schedule and respect the acclimatisation days have the highest success rates and the lowest AMS incidence of any EBC itinerary structure.
+Want to see this route laid out visually?
+Check our EBC trail map.
+Curious what the teahouses at each stop are actually like?
+See our teahouse accommodation guide.

 Everest Base Camp Trek Itinerary — Day by Day